truongd8593/DataStructuresF95/README.md

 Data structures in this repo:

 - Singly linked list (fully implemented).
-Some sorting algorithms will be implemented for linked list.
+Some sorting algorithms will be implemented for linked list, including:
+  + Selection sort (fully implemented).
+  + Quick sort (partially implemented, ie. defect).
+  + Merge sort (to be implemented).
+  + Radix sort (to be implemented).
 - Stack (to be implemented).
 - Queue (to be implemented).